-VI.A.2.b).(1)

-The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
+VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core)

-VI.A.2.b).(2)

-The program must define when physical presence of a supervising physician is required.
-(Core)

-VI.A.2.c)

-Levels of Supervision

-To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core)

-VI.A.2.c).(1)

-Direct Supervision:

-VI.A.2.c).(1).(a)

-the supervising physician is physically present with the resident during the key portions of the patient interaction.
-(Core)

-VI.A.2.c).(1).(a).(i)

-PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
-(Core)

-VI.A.2.c).(1).(a).(i).(a)

-The program must define those physician tasks for which PGY-1 residents may be supervised indirectly, with direct supervision available, and must define "direct supervision" in the context of the program.
-(Detail)

-VI.A.2.c).(1).(a).(i).(b)

-The program must define those physician tasks for which PGY-1 residents must be supervised directly until they have demonstrated competence as defined by the program director, and must maintain records of such demonstrations of competence.
-(Detail)

-VI.A.2.c).(1).(a).(i).(c)

-The program should use the template of definitions provided in the FAQ or a variation of the template to develop these definitions.
-(Detail)

-VI.A.2.c).(2)

-Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
-(Core)

-VI.A.2.c).(3)

-Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-(Core)

-VI.A.2.d)

-The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
-(Core)

-VI.A.2.d).(1)

-The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
-(Core)

-VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
-(Core)

-VI.A.2.d).(3)

-Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail)

-VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
-(Core)

-VI.A.2.e).(1)

-Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
-(Outcome)

-Background and Intent: The ACGME Glossary of Terms defines conditional independence as: Graded, progressive responsibility for patient care with defined oversight.

-VI.A.2.f)

-Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility.
+(Core) [The Review Committee may specify which activities require different levels of supervision.]
+VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required.
+(Core) VI.A.2.c) Levels of Supervision To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or, (Core) [The Review Committee may further specify] VI.A.2.c).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
+(Core) [The Review Committee may describe the conditions under which PGY-1 residents progress to be supervised indirectly] VI.A.2.c).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+(Core) [The Review Committee must further specify if VI.A.2.c).(1).(b) is permitted] [The Review Committee will choose to require either VI.A.2.c).(1).(a), or both VI.A.2.c).(1).(a) and VI.A.2.c).(1).(b)]

+VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+(Core) VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+(Core) VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
+(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
+(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
+(Core) VI.A.2.e).(1) Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
+(Outcome) ne ACGME Glossary of Terms defines conditional progressive responsibility for patient care with defined VI.A.2.f) Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each resident and to delegate to the resident the appropriate level of patient care authority and responsibility.
 (Core)